 - Mop up wet spills as soon as possible to prevent colour changes or warping of the floor

-- Use a very slightly damp mop to clean the floors; a wet mop will damage the flooring.
-We recommend a flat-headed spray mop for ease, as well as minimising the chance of damage.
+- For the best cleaning results, we recommend a flat-headed spray mop for ease, as well as minimising the chance of damage

 - Maintain the look by sanding and refinishing your wood flooring